sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ## Welcome comrade.

 You finally joined Twitter or you finally decided to stop just reading and RTing?
 Great!
 I am here to fill your head with some ideas so that you can build upon them as this new experience unfolds.
-Wait wait! you already have been here on the platform for some time, you are welcome to read.
+Wait wait! you already have been here on the platform for some time, you are still welcome to read.

 Also, this is not a 0 to 100 follower guide or a growth hack guide.
 I do talk about follower growth but it’s more about how you can improve your Twitter experience.